Newcastle and Hunter Rugby Union: History

+In 1899 the Northern Branch replaced the existing clubs with a new districts scheme based on residential rules, which in first grade was Newcastle Central, Newcastle Easts, Newcastle Norths and West Maitland.
+The first Australian national team (now Wallabies) in 1899 against the British Lions included Hunter-born Charlie Ellis and Charlie White.Later in the same series Walter Cobb who was playing with the Newcastle Centrals club was also selected, making him the region's first Australian representative player.

 In 1911, the Northern Branch disbanded but was reformed in 1912 to be known as the Newcastle Rugby Union.
-During 1915–1924, little rugby was played due to World War I and its aftermath.
+During 1915–1924, little rugby union was played due to World War I and its aftermath.
 After a match between Great Public Schools Old Boys and Newcastle High School Old Boys at Empire Park in 1924, a decision was made to reform the Newcastle Rugby Union; this was beginning of the current Premier Rugby Competition.
 The 1925 competition comprised Cook's Hill Old Boys, Newcastle High School Old Boys, Great Public Schools' Old Boys (later re-named Wanderers), Lysaght's Limited, Northern Suburbs and Mayfield.

 Discontent with the focus of district rugby (introduced in 1899) saw the establishment of the Hunter District Rugby Union in 1900.
 The initial competition comprised the East End, West End, Morpeth, Millers Forest, Branxton and Singleton clubs.
 Seniors competition continued until 1916, when suspended due to a shortage of players as a result of the War.
 But the HDRU continued to foster rugby football through the Cadets Competition.
 In 1996, the Hunter Valley Zone amalgamated with Newcastle to form the current Newcastle and Hunter Rugby Union.